Intermediate Goodstein principles: Basic definitions

-\end{multicols} \end{lemma} We write $c\gnf A_a(k,b)\cdot m+n$ in this case.
-This means that we have in mind an underlying context fixed by $k$ and that for the number $c$ we have uniquely associated the numbers $a,b,m,n$.
-Note that it could be possible that $A_{a+1}(k,0)=A_a(k,b)$, so that we have to choose the right representation for the context; in this case, item \ref{itaMax} guarantees that $a$ is chosen to take the maximal possible value.
+We write $m\gnf A_ab + c$ in this case.
+This means that we have in mind an underlying context fixed by $k$ and that for the number $m$ we have uniquely associated the numbers $a,b,c$.
+Note that it could be possible that $A_{a+1} 0 =A_a b $ for some $a,b$, so that we have to choose the right representation for the context; in this case, item \ref{itaMax} guarantees that $a$ is chosen to take the maximal possible value.

-By rewriting iteratively $b$ and $n$ in such a normal form, we arrive at the Ackermann $k$-normal form of $c$.
-If we also rewrite $a$ iteratively, we arrive at the nested Ackermann $k$-normal form of $c$.
+By rewriting all of $a,b,c$ in such a normal form, we obtain the {\em nested Ackermann $k$-normal form} of $m$.
+If we only rewrite $a$ and $c$ in such a normal form (but not $b$), we arrive at the {\em index-nested Ackermann $k$-normal form} of $m$; note that in this case, $b$ should be regarded as a constant.
+If we instead rewrite $b$ and $c$ iteratively, we arrive at the {\em argument-nested Ackermann $k$-normal form} of $ m $.
 The following properties of normal forms are not hard to prove from the definitions.